How to Grow your YouTube Channel 10x Faster – The Ultimate Guide

 Author: Trevor James

-For many reasons, this is not well shared because people are worried that their competitors will find out and overtake them.
+For many reasons, the information below is not well shared because people are worried that their competitors will find out and overtake them.
 When people find out the secrets and begin growing their channel, they do not want to share them.
 Even myself in the past was unsure about writing this out.
-Today, I'm revealing everything!
+I'm revealing everything in this guide!

 First, I will give you the steps on how to grow YouTube channel, then, in the FAQS at the bottom, I'm revealing how to make money on YouTube.